 4. Consider your future family life

 Think about how long this car needs to last you.
 Is it short term or long term?
 Consider your family needs now but also consider the potential needs in the future.
 Are you planning on having another child soon?
 Do your children do an activity that requires moving equipment from home to club on a regular basis?
-Will you be doing a lot of travelling or just staying local?
+Will you be doing a lot of travelling, taking road trips, just staying local?
 Make sure that the car will meet the potential needs for as long as you have it as much as possible.

 5. Take the family for a test drive

 Car shopping with kids sounds like hell and indeed it can be but once you have chosen a car I suggest you take them with you.
 Insert all required car seats and make sure they fit, then get the kids on board and make sure they can get comfy, have enough leg room and all is okay for them too because trust me if you buy a car and your child feels like they have no leg room you will NEVER hear the end of it.
 Then take a look at your boot and the new boot and see if what you fill yours with on a daily basis will fit, think push chairs, weekly shop, football kits.
-If yo can get the whole tribe in as well as room for your daily essentials then you are on to a winner.
+If you can get the whole tribe in, including the dog, as well as room for your daily essentials, then you are on to a winner.